 Since opening Fire Rock Navajo Casino on the historic Route 66, the tribe has opened a casino in Hogback and has plans for two more facilities, one in Upper Fruitland and the other near Flagstaff, Ariz.
 When finished, the tribe hopes to have six casinos operating on its 27,000-square-mile reservation.

-But to succeed in a market already saturated with gaming facilities, the tribe must maintain a
+But to succeed in a market already saturated with gaming facilities, the tribe must maintain a competitive edge, and this in the face of looming tribal, state and federal regulations.

 The tribe also is building casinos on a financial foundation rocky with recent failures and in the face of pointed criticism from some of its own members.